 All I cared about was my mom.
+Hades had taken he All I cared about was my mom.
 Hades had taken her unfairly, and Hades was going to give her back.
 You will be betrayed by one who calls you a friend, the Oracle whispered in my mind.
 You will fail to save what matters most in the end.
 Shut up, I told it.